 Fintech Revolut is looking to expand its reach with a new US credit card in 2021.
 The new credit card product will be the first foray of the UK fintech into the US market, following on the heels of the launch of the Revolut platform in Mexico earlier this summer.

 The Revolut platform offers users free money transfers when sending funds to other platform users.
 Those money transfers occur at interbank rates, saving users significant money.
 The success of that platform worldwide -including in the United States – has led Revolut to seek more products and services to the American market, such as the Revolut credit card.

 “[In] the US, we love our credit, even more than in other countries,” Revolut’s US chief executive Ron Oliveira told Financial News, speaking on the Barron’s Live podcast.
 “This fall, we’ll have an unsecured line of credit as a consumer retail product, as well as credit cards, but that won’t come until the end of the year, [or] first [quarter] of next year.”

 Revolut currently offers a credit card in select European nations.
-That card, also called the Revolut credit card, offers credit limits of twice the accountholder’s monthly income.
+That card offers credit limits of twice the accountholder’s monthly income.
 The card also features no hidden fees and uses the Mastercard payment network.

 Related Article: Mastercard Set to Offer Cryptocurrency Payments

 Editorial Disclosure – The opinions expressed on BestCards.com's reviews, articles, and all other content on or relating to the website are solely those of the content’s author(s).
 These opinions do not reflect those of any card issuer or financial institution, and editorial content on our site has not been reviewed or approved by these entities unless noted otherwise.
 Further, BestCards.com lists credit card offers that are frequently updated with information believed to be accurate to the best of our team's knowledge.
 However, please review the information provided directly by the credit card issuer or related financial institution for full details.